bayer-science-for-a-better-life/mlr-challenges-frankenbody/README.md

 Please email us when the solution is ready.
 To share the solution you can:

-- **Use a private GitHub/GitLab repository**.This is our preference.
+- **Use a private GitHub/GitLab repository**.<br>
-You could set it up before the challenge date.
+This is our preference.
+You could set it up before the challenge date. <br>
 Please give us access to the repository and share the link with us in the email.

-<br><br>
-- **Add an attachment to the email**.
-Alternatively, you can also send the results in a compressed file.
+- **Add an attachment to the email**.<br>
+Alternatively, you can also send the results in a compressed file.<br>

 Please beware of large attachement sizes.
 For example if you send us notebooks, it would be a good idea to clean first variables holding heavy state (e.g., data and models).